MIPT-Oulu/3DHistoGrading/README.md

 ## Prerequisites

-Dependencies can be loaded using command: `pip install -e .`
+Dependencies are loaded automatically in the bash scripts.

 ## Usage

 ### Preprocessing
-Phosphotungstic acid -stained osteochondral samples can be preprocessed into mean and standard deviation images with script `run_images.py`.
+Phosphotungstic acid -stained osteochondral samples can be preprocessed into mean and standard deviation images with script `run_images.sh`.

 ### Grading
-Mean and standard deviation images can be used to calculate LBP images and estimate degeneration grades using script `run_grading.py`.
+Mean and standard deviation images can be used to calculate LBP images and estimate degeneration grades using script `run_grading.sh`.

 ### Full pipeline
-These two steps are combined in script `run_full.py`.
+These two steps are combined in script `run_full.sh`.

 ## License